tomdalling/value_semantics/README.md

 Default attribute values also pass through coercion.
-For example, the default value could be a string, which would then be coerced into an `IPAddr` object.
+For example, the default value could be a string, which would then be coerced into an `Pathname` object.

 ## ValueSemantics::Struct